DeSaad: Powers and abilities

-Although DeSaad does not have great powers, he is still immune to all diseases and toxins and is extremely long-lived.
-He is also stronger and more resistant than a human of his weight and build.
-DeSaad is a brilliant inventor of weapons and master of torture.
+As a New God, DeSaad is nigh-immortal, being long-lived and immune to diseases and toxins.
+DeSaad is a brilliant inventor of weapons and a master of torture.
 DeSaad has created many torture machines and devices.
-His most spectacular achievement is "Happyland", an amusement park that served as a prison for his victims.
-The prisoners were anguished over the seeming indifference of the park's customers to their plight, unaware that DeSaad's technology caused the visitors to see them as something other than what they were.
-As the closest assistant to Darkseid, DeSaad is familiar with the functioning and resources of the planet.

-The New 52

-In The New 52, DeSaad reappears with the status of a New God, but much more powerful and showing new abilities.
-DeSaad is strong and resistant enough to lift several tons easily and can face powerful beings like Power Girl.
+In The New 52, DeSaad is strong and resistant enough to lift several tons easily and face powerful beings like Power Girl.
 In addition, he has a high level of invulnerability and is functionally immortal.
-The new DeSaad's powers include telepathy, absorption and control of emotions.
+DeSaad's powers include telepathy, absorption and control of emotions.
 DeSaad is able to enter people's minds to manipulate their emotions and feed on their worst feelings; even without manipulating them, he becomes more powerful.
 He has demonstrated the ability to create illusions either in its real form or in the form of other people.
-Another of his powers is the absorption of energy; he can feed on different types of energy and even manipulate it, as was demonstrated when he absorbed energies from a particle accelerator on Earth-2.
-Although it is not explained, DeSaad can open a "Boom Tube" to other dimensions at will only when he is at maximum power.
+Another of his powers is the absorption of energy; he can feed on different types of energy and even manipulate it.